GrahamDumpleton-abandoned/mod_wsgi-docs/ApplicationIssues.rst

-For further information about options for logging error messages and other debugging information from a WSGI application running under mod_wsgi see section 'Apache Error Log Files' of [DebuggingTechniques Debugging Techniques].
+For further information about options for logging error messages and other debugging information from a WSGI application running under mod_wsgi see section 'Apache Error Log Files' of :doc:`DebuggingTechniques`.

-WSGI applications which are known to write data to standard output in their default configuration are !CherryPy and !TurboGears.
+WSGI applications which are known to write data to standard output in their default configuration are CherryPy and TurboGears.
 Some plugins for Trac also have this problem.
 Thus one of these two techniques described above to remove the restriction, should be used in conjunction with these WSGI applications.
 Alternatively, those applications will need to be configured